gmgeorg/pypsps/README.md

 ## Implementation

-`pypsps` implements the causal learning algorithm proposed in Kelly, Kong, Goerg (2022) as customer layers, metrics, and causal loss function.
+`pypsps` implements the causal learning algorithm proposed in Kelly, Kong, Goerg (2022) as custom layers, metrics, and causal loss functions.
 It is fully compatible with the `tf.keras` API and all losses, layers, metrics can be used for building comprehensive causal learning graphs suitable for any kind of causal data / inference problem.